NathanielInman/dotfiles/docs/setting-up-archlinux.md

 - `ttf-joypixels` adds support for emoji's within kitty terminal and elsewhere
 - `vit` is a TUI for taskwarrior
 - `ncdu` NCurses Disk Usage shows what files/folders are occupying how much space
+- `lazygit` is tui controls for beautiful git as well as nvim
 - `glow` is for cating out or reading markdown files in terminal
 - `glances` is better version of `top` command (we alias it instead in .zshrc)
 - `procs` is a better version of `ps` command (we alias it instead in .zshrc)